 - TRICARE for Life

 What Does TRICARE Cover?

 Vision coverage under TRICARE may include the following, depending on your health plan:8

 - Contact lenses

 All active duty members, as well as active guard and reserve members, are covered for yearly eye exams and glasses that the military medical or vision clinic issues.
 Sunglasses may also be available if they are considered necessary.3

 Any eye care treatment that is medically necessary is also considered a vision benefit under all TRICARE vision plans.3

-Dependents who have TRICARE Prime are also eligible for an eye exam every two years.
+Dependents with TRICARE Prime are also eligible for an eye exam every two years.
 They must do the exam at a military treatment facility or authorized location.
-However, glasses are only available to dependents if they have serious medical conditions.3
+However, glasses are only available to dependents with serious medical conditions.3

 VSP insurance coverage can help you save on glasses, contacts, eye exams, and more.
 Learn More